 Millions of people in America are struggling with the question of whether their senior parents are able to afford long-term care.
 Financial issues can be a sensitive topic, and when it’s time to begin planning for long-term care needs, holding an honest and open discussion about how your parents will cover the cost for senior care services is important.

-To that end, our Austin home care team has gathered together the following questions to help you get started:
+To that end, our caregivers gathered together the following questions to help you get started:

 - What are your parents’ assets?
 A good place to start is to identify approximately how much money your parents have available in cash, investments, and Social Security.
 This supplies a foundation for covering for long term care charges.